The Full Body Benefits of Avocado Oil

-The short answer is no. The process itself for unrefined avocado oil is simple: the avocados are sorted, squished, then pressed through an expeller to clear out any impurities.
+The process itself for unrefined avocado oil is simple: the avocados are sorted, squished, then pressed through an expeller to clear out any impurities.
 This contributes to the light green color of the oil and to its health benefits and taste.

 Without any harsh chemicals needed, avocado oil is ready to be used right away without any treatment.
 However, keep in mind that refined oils tend to have less flavor and nutrient density.
 It is up to you to see what flavor you prefer, but unrefined, extra virgin avocado oil is top notch on taste and nutrition.

 Avocado Oil for Your Body